dictation-toolbox/Caster/docs/README.md

     - `find` will execute a `ctrl-f` keystroke, bringing up the find and replace prompt,
     - `open file` will execute a `ctrl-o` keystroke,
     - `edit next <n>` - `ctrl-d` n times, selecting the next n instances of the currently selected word.
-  - [Program Languages](https://dictation-toolbox.github.io/Caster/#/Caster_Commands/CCR_languages_Quick_Reference) - Language specific coding - These modules are activated and deactivated with the `enable/disable <language>` voice command.
+  - [Programming Languages](https://dictation-toolbox.github.io/Caster/#/Caster_Commands/CCR_languages_Quick_Reference) - Language specific coding - These modules are activated and deactivated with the `enable/disable <language>` voice command.
 For example after saying `enable python`, the following commands become available for dictation:
     - `for loop` which will insert `for i in range(0, ):`
     - `print to console` - `print()`
     - `open file` -  `open('filename', 'r') as f:`